-8.8 I do not consider that the additional movements arising from the proposed small house would have any detrimental impact on the highway network.
+8.11 I do not consider that the additional movements arising from the proposed small house would have any detrimental impact on the highway network.
 The highway authority has raised no concerns about this, nor about the impact of the proposed side door and rear gates on the use of the footway.
-A condition could ensure that no gates or doors opened outwards over the footway.
-Construction traffic could also be controlled by conditions.
+It is not proposed that any doors or windows open outwards over the highway, and in my view, a condition to control this is not necessary, because it is controlled by highway legislation.
+Construction traffic could also be controlled by conditions, but in my view, the impact of such a modest development does not justify this.
 In my view, the proposal would not have any negative highway impact, and is in accordance with policy 8/2 of the Cambridge Local Plan (2006).